meisei4/ankihighlights/README.md

 **KINDLE**
 (Note: I am going to probably have to make some fake API wrapper that just queries the local database)
 - idea1 first implement everything assuming that some day there will be a proper RESTApi to get kindle metadata
-- idea2 implement so that some script can be ran whenever kindle device (with local files) is mounted, that this works 🤮🤮🤮
+- idea2 implement so that some script can be run whenever kindle device (with local files) is mounted, that this works 🤮🤮🤮

 potential JSON responses from the amazon Kindle clippings (highlights) file (completely made up):
 ```json